-1. Estimation: Get children to know roughly how much time a few common tasks take.
-For instance, a walk from home to the grocery store takes about 5 minutes, or 30 minutes to bake their favorite cake etc. This helps them to plan out homework, study, hobby or play schedules better.
+Get children to know roughly how much time a few common tasks take.
+For instance, a walk from home to the grocery store takes about 5 minutes, or 30 minutes to bake their favorite cake, etc. This helps them to plan out homework, study, hobby, or play schedules better.

-4. Plan and review: Talk about everyone’s schedule before the day starts and review it before bedtime.
-If a child was unable to study a particular lesson as planned, talk to the child and reschedule the same.
+Talk about everyone’s schedule before the day starts and review it before bedtime.
+If a child is unable to study a particular lesson as planned, talk to the child and reschedule the same.
 Ask if any assistance is needed.
 Provide it if you deem it necessary.

-5. Encourage time saving tasks: Pick an online tutor instead of travelling to a tutor’s house.
-Companies like eTutorWorld provide great one on one online tutors.
+Pick an online tutor instead of traveling to a tutor’s house.
+Companies like eTutorWorld provide great one-on-one online tutors.
 Plan out your routes beforehand if you have to go to two or more places.